• Français

 2022

-Basic Sciences: Dr. Mohammad Ali Jenabian
+Basic Sciences: Mohammad Ali Jenabian

-Clinical Sciences: Dr. Cecilia Costiniuk
+Clinical Sciences: Cecilia Costiniuk

-Epidemiology-Public Health: Dr. Angela Kaida
+Epidemiology-Public Health: Angela Kaida

-Social Sciences: Dr. Adrian Guta
+Social Sciences: Adrian Guta

 Community-Based Research: The Thrive PRA Team (Sharyle Lyndon, Antonio Marante, Patience Magagula, Claudette Cardinal)